luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/17-healing-and-repair.md

 **Regeneration:** Transhumans with biomods will regrow severed parts over time.
 An ear or finger will take a week, an arm or leg a full month.
 Healing vats greatly accelerate this process to somewhere between 4 hours (ear/finger) and 2 days (full limb), and can even restore a full body from just a head (1 month).

 **Revivification:** Recently deceased biomorphs can be placed in medical stasis with a medical kit and a Medicine: Paramedic (10 minutes) task action.
-An equipped medical specialist can revive the person as long as they are treated within 24 hours of death or being removed from stasis.
-This requires a medical kit and a Medicine: Paramedic task action with a timeframe of 1 hour, +1 per wound.
+A medical specialist can revive a person if they are treated within 2 hours of death or removal from stasis (24 hours if the intent is to only save the morph, not the ego).
+Quadruple this period for bodies kept in extreme cold or vacuum.
+Revivification requires a medical kit and a Medicine: Paramedic task action with a timeframe of 1 hour, +1 per wound.
 Revived characters are healed to 1 point below their Death Rating.
 A healing vat will also do the job, with a timeframe of 1 day.

 ## Synthmorph/Object Repair